 By the way, according to official specifications, while fully charged, the watch can work in total darkness for as long as six months!
 And in case you forget to recharge it, there is a power depletion alert that will notify you when the watch will be about to stop.
 Well, if you suddenly went for a year-long trip around the world and forgot the timepiece either in its box or simply in your chest of drawers, then it’s probably a case of tough luck.
 However, if you simply leave the watch on your desk or some other place with plenty of ambient lighting, you are probably good: it will be enough to keep the watch up and running when you came back home.

 The traditional Breitling-inspired slide rule is also on its rightful place, although it is here mostly for decorative purposes: it is easier to use a converter in your cell phone than learning how to use the scale.

 Traditionally, the Japanese watchmaker equipped its Seiko Solar Pilot Chronograph with a “Hardlex” crystal: a hardened mineral glass.

-There is still no info regarding the price of the watch*, but I am almost sure that, when it will hit online stores, you will be able to grab you piece for less than 300 U.S. dollars.
-The retail price will possibly be set at around $450-$550.
+There is still no info regarding the price*, but I am almost sure that, when it will hit online stores, you will be able to grab your piece for less than 300 U.S. dollars.
+The retail price will possibly be set at around $450-$550*.

-* UPDATE ON PRICING: The Japanese brand offered the watch at $395 MSRP, which makes it a very nice choice for a price-conscious customer, although some may be put off by the fact that it is NOT fully assembled in Japan: only the mechanism itself is crafted by Seiko, the rest of the piece is assembled in other part of the world (guess which one.)
+* UPDATE ON PRICING: The Japanese brand offered the watch at $395 MSRP, which makes it an interesting choice for a price-conscious customer, although some may be put off by the fact that it is NOT fully assembled in Japan: only the mechanism itself is crafted by Seiko, the rest of the piece is assembled in another part of the world (guess which one.)